-Now that I’ve had some time to sample more of our 2020 Harvest Festival menu items, I’m ready to tell you my favorites.
+Now that I’ve had some time to sample more of our 2020 Harvest Festival menu items, I’m ready to share with you my favorites and to tell you that this will always be in my list of things to do this fall.
 [Full disclosure: you could probably sway me to choose other options—they’re all pretty good.]

 I love that Dollywood is a theme park where one of the memorable moments is always the meal.
 It’s a treat when you can pause your fun to sit down to a fantastic spread—which is also pretty fun!